Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 1.75

-Nerfs have dropped Shorty to the bottom end of our Valorant weapon tier list.
-While it does have solid damage, the shotgun is a situational item that can be countered easily.
+Once the most popular sidearm, nerfs have dropped Shorty to the bottom end of our Valorant weapon tier list.
+While it does have solid damage, the snub-nosed shotgun is a situational item that can be countered easily.
+Its best uses are around tight corners at extremely close range, where its pellets can do the most damage.
 It’s hard to justify getting this, especially when you want to conserve credits.
 Stick to the basic pistol or consider the Ghost instead of this gun.

 • Penetration: Low